Teacher Stipends Available!

-During the four-day Environment & the Economy (E&E) program, teachers will be able to learn how economic principles can be used to analyze environmental issues.
+During the four-day Environment & the Economy (E&E) program, teachers will gain a unique overview in how economic principles can be used to analyze environmental issues.
 Attendees will also learn how a rational, economic approach to environmental issues helps students understand the complexity of these issues.
+A highlight of the program is an all-day field trip to an environmentally protected area that illuminates the specific challenges of integrating environmental policy and economics.

 A variety of lecture/discussion sessions, as well as case studies and simulations, serve as the basis for presentation of the economic and environmental economic concepts.